 I’ve always thought a cosmo was a slightly deceptive cocktail.
 Hear me out!
 The first time I ordered one I honestly didn’t know what was in it—I had just heard the name cosmopolitan before, so I thought I’d give it a try.

-I’ve actually never seen Sex in the City so I’m not totally sure what show or movie I got this from?
+I’ve actually never seen Sex and the City so I’m not totally sure what show or movie I got this from?
 Given that the cocktail is pink, I thought it would be some version of a very sweet martini.
 Not so!

 Although a cosmo is sweeter than sipping vodka, it’s not a very sweet drink at all.